JankaMarlene/masters_thesis/thesis/research question.md

 7. Can two groups, formed using cluster analysis based on cognitive measures and differing maximally in these measures, explain the self-reported cognitive impairment and non-impairment in individuals following a COVID-19 infection, while also highlighting the similarities and differences both within and between the clusters?

 - Wie detailliert sollte die Fragestellung sein?
-- self-reported oder subjective assessment of
+- Self-reported oder subjective assessment of
+- Soll da irgendwie genauer mit rein, dass es zwei subjektive Gruppen gibt?
+Oder wird da so eh schon deutlich?